elibroftw/blog.elijahlopez.ca/content/posts/react-native-run-app-in-background.md

 import { Platform } from 'react-native';

 /**
- * A react[-native] hook for notifee which registers (Android 8+ or SDK 26+ rqeuired) notification channels in order to show notifications.
+ * A react[-native] hook for notifee which registers (Android 8+ or SDK 26+ required) notification channels in order to show notifications.
  * Channels are updated on user language change so that the app notification settings use the language they prefer (if your app supports it).
  * Relevant documentation: https://notifee.app/react-native/docs/android/channels.
  * How to use?
  * @createChannels: use `createChannel[Group]` to create and update channels or channel groups based on users language
  * @phaseOutChannels: use `deleteChannel[Group]` to delete phased out channels OR if you need to update a setting that is "cannot be overridden"
- *  never delete code from this function uneless you added a channel/group back (with the same setting values)
+ *  never delete code from this function unless you added a channel/group back (with the same setting values)
  *  https://notifee.app/react-native/reference/androidchannel
  */
 export function useNotifee({ createChannels, phaseOutChannels }) {